ethsteel/pm/Templates/EIP-Complexity-Assessment.md

 Modifies pre-existing opcodes

 - 0. No pre-existing opcode modifications are introduced.
-- 1. A pre-existing opcode is deprecated.
-- 3. At least one pre-existing opcode's behavior is modified (not including gas changes).
+- 3. At least one pre-existing opcode's behavior is modified (not including gas changes) or a pre-existing opcode is deprecated.

 ##### Added precompiles